 Since Toei studio was the production office for both the Yamato and Leiji Matsumoto movies, their schedule was filled with one or the other for several consecutive years.
 Between the years of Be Forever (1980) and Final Yamato (1983) came Adieu Galaxy Express 999 (1981) and Captain Harlock’s own feature film, My Youth in Arcadia (1982).
 This was followed by his second TV series, Endless Road SSX (1982), a 22-episode tour de force which has yet to be imported to the English-speaking world.

 The two Galaxy Express 999 movies, VHS editions from Viz Video.
-Both are released on DVD for the first time
+Both were released on DVD for the first time

 from Discotek in June 2011.
 Above right: My Youth in Arcadia DVD from Animeigo.